 Your Store Address: Enter the site information, for instance http://testing.com

-Magento Admin Address: Enter the admin url path
+Magento Admin Address: Enter the admin URL path

-Click on advanced option to enter the relevant information for the web.
+Click on the advanced option to enter the relevant information for the web.
 This is option is optional.

 HTTPS Options: Check the checkbox options if your site runs the SSL (Secure Sockets Layer).